 Discover the history behind the creation of Allvue and get acquainted with our leadership team.LEARN MORE

 So, you’re thinking about a new Accounting/CRM/Investor Portal for your firm.
-You’ve possibly even begun the due diligence process as you come to realize your current systems will not be able to support the firm’s growth.
+You’ve possibly even begun the due diligence process as you come to realize your current private equity reporting systems will not be able to support the firm’s growth.
 Visions of a humming back office, a portal that LPs love, and a CRM that will keep everyone on the same page drive the selection process.
 Everyone is excited for these improvements, but the big concern on everyone’s mind – the implementation.
 This alone can scare off many firms from making a change even if they understand the benefits it will bring.
 The difference, though, between smooth sailing and what can feel like running through mud can be attributed to some prep work beforehand.

 The reality is, it’s never too early to start thinking about the implementation process.
 Why?
 Because taking a hard look at your current system, processes and people ahead of time can save many hours of frustration down the road.
 Asking yourself questions like: Who’s going to be involved?
 What’s the current state of my information?
 How will we measure success?
 How hands-on, or off, will I need to be?
 Are all good questions to think about.
 Having transitioned many clients from both desktop applications like MS Excel as well from other vendors’ systems, here are a few best practices I found that can make your implementation run more efficiently:

 This might seem like an obvious statement, but the reality is, separating the “must have” from the “nice to have’” will help define the scope of what should be done, and when.
 Often, a phased approach will allow you to stay on budget.
 Masking wants as needs will confuse the implementation – and may end up pushing it in the wrong direction.
 A little honest homework upfront will have significant benefits down the road.